-The layout of the line attachment points improves stability at the maximum speed - an essential feature of modern high-performance gliders.
+The layout of the line attachment points improves stability at the maximum speed - an essential feature of modern gliders.
 This layout also delivers a great endurance of the canopy.
-The shock and load tests of Aspen6 demonstrate its qualities.
-During these tests Aspen6 at the size of 30 square metres withstood the average loading force of 162 kg under the force of 8G without any failure or damage.
+The shock and load tests of Golden5 demonstrate its qualities.

-The well-proven three rows and three-level line concept with three main lines per a side is used.
-All lines are made from special and very strong uncovered lines (Edelrid Aramid Magix Pro and Liros Dyneema DC).
-All these lines have the advantage of splice loops, giving maximum overall endurance, durability and the lowest possible aerodynamic drag.
-Loops of main A and B lines are covered with a small sleeve coloured cover for a protection and better recognition.
+The well-proven three and half rows and three-level line concept with three main lines per a side is used.
+The suspension system has been created from the highest quality lines (Edelrid and Liros).
+Main and middle lines are covered.
+Top-level lines with progressively different diameters are made from special, very strong uncovered lines.
+Uncovered lines have the advantage of splice loops, giving maximum overall endurance, durability and the lowest possible aerodynamic drag.

 The sophisticated combination of Dyneema and Aramid lines with different behaviour of shrinking characteristics maintains the right geometry of the suspension system for a long time.
-We have created two line layouts with different lines diameters.
-Stronger lines for the size 30 and thinner lines for smaller sizes.
-Both layouts were successfully tested by shock and load tests.
-With this solution Aspen6 gained great strength for size 30 and the lowest aerodynamic drag for smaller sizes.